LuigiBernardi/GetCleanData_assignement/README.md

 ## My choices to complete the assignment

 For completing the 5 steps I've often used packages in `tidyverse` library, so my data set are mainly tibbles.
-Details on my choices about required task can be found in `run_analysis.R` and `CodeBook.md`.
+Further details on my choices about required task can be found in `run_analysis.R`.

 ### Step 1: merging training and test data sets
-I've loaded 3 files for training data (subject_train.txt, y_train, X_train) and binded them by columns into a single training data set.
+I've loaded 3 files for training data (subject_train.txt, y_train.txt, X_train.txt) and binded them by columns into a single training data set.
 Then I did the same for test data and finally I merged training and test data into one data set called `my_data` binding rows.
-Because is a task required in step 4, in this first step named just subject and activity variables leaving other variables with default names assigned by `read_delim()`: X1, X2 and so on.
+Because is a task required in step 4, in this first step I've named just subject and activity variables, leaving other variables with default names assigned by `read_delim()`: X1, X2 and so on.

 ### Step 2: extracting mean and standard deviation for each measurement
 I decided to extract mean and standard deviation computed on these signals, as specified in features_info.txt file: